 - Recipients must provide a minimum cash match of 1:1.

-- Payment will be made directly to the awardee as a reimbursement.
+- Payments will be made directly to the grantee following completion of the required award documents.

 - The grant application can be downloaded from this site or can be requested from the Program Administrator during the application period.